Article Summary

 So, when it comes to leaks, Hide ALL IP is airtight.

-In fact, the world’s most popular streaming service has gone out of its way to implement one of the most sophisticated VPN detection systems in the world.
+In fact, the world’s most popular streaming service has implemented one of the most advanced VPN detection systems globally, making it challenging for many VPNs to provide reliable access.

-Hide ALL IP is pretty careful to not mention Netflix by name on their official site, however.
-They talk about Hulu, the BBC, and iPlayer, but not Netflix.
+Hide ALL IP is cautious about mentioning Netflix by name on their official site.
+They reference Hulu, BBC, and iPlayer, but not Netflix specifically.

-So, while some servers worked with Netflix, it’s not a service the company is necessarily touting.
+So, while some servers might occasionally work with Netflix, it’s not a service the company actively promotes.

 3. Unlimited Torrenting Allowed

-Torrenting allows you to download huge files at fast speeds.
+Torrenting allows you to download large files at fast speeds.

 But that often comes at a cost.